 What Is Direct Hire?

-Whether you’re an international nurse or a U.S.-based healthcare employer, you’ll find there are two primary nursing recruitment options: direct hire and contract hire.
+Whether you are an international nurse, healthcare professional or healthcare employer, you will find there are two primary nursing recruitment options: direct hire and contract hire.

 Direct hire, also known as permanent placement, is beneficial for nurses and employers alike.
-With this model, new hires become direct, permanent members of the staff upon their arrival in the United States.
+With this model, new hires become direct, permanent members of the staff upon arriving at their new position.
 They receive the same pay and benefits as regular staff members.

-If you’re a healthcare employer, direct hire is beneficial because it delivers the fastest return on your international recruitment investment.
-This method is typically a more affordable way of counteracting staffing shortages than relying on per-diem, contract, or travel nurses.
-Indeed, many of HealthStaff’s customers see a full return on investment within six months or less.
+If you are a healthcare employer, direct hire is beneficial because it delivers the fastest return on your international recruitment investment.
+This method is typically a more affordable way of counteracting staffing shortages than relying on per-diem, contract or travel nurses.
+Indeed, many of our clients see a full return on investment within six months or less.

-Clearly, direct hire international nursing recruitment is a win-win for both healthcare employers and medical professionals looking for nursing jobs in the U.S.A.
-If you’re ready to enter into a long-term, mutually beneficial relationship between employer and employee, let HealthStaff serve as your experienced recruitment partner.
-We’ll guide you through every step of the process, including immigration, credentialing, licensure and relocation.
+Clearly, direct hire international nursing recruitment is a win-win for both healthcare employers and medical professionals looking for nursing jobs.
+If you are ready to enter into a long-term, mutually beneficial relationship between employer and employee, let HealthStaff serve as your experienced recruitment partner.
+We will guide you through every step of the process, including immigration, credentialing, licensure and relocation.

 For answers to your remaining questions, please contact us today.